coolbeevip/gitlab-bot/README.md

 make lint
 make fmt
 make test
+make run
 ```

+`make run` starts the local webhook service using the configuration from `.env`. `make start` is an alias.
 These commands use `uv.lock`; they do not install packages globally.

 ## How to use